Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-No annotations are provided, so the description carries the full burden.
-It mentions 'high-priority' and 'always win', indicating precedence, and the idempotency_key suggests replay safety.
-However, it does not disclose potential side effects, destructive nature, or rate limits.
+No annotations are provided, so the description carries full burden.
+It mentions 'high-priority' and 'always win' but does not disclose side effects, required permissions, reversibility, or behavior on duplicate idempotency keys.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.